-Uniforms, bags, stationery, fees, lunches, excursions and computers — the costs of sending kids to school can add up.
-But planning ahead can help you stay on top of costs.
+Uniforms, bags, stationery, fees, lunches, excursions and computers — the costs of sending kids to school soon add up.
+Planning ahead can help you stay on top of costs.

 Spend less on school uniforms and supplies

-Uniforms and stationery can be a big up-front cost, but there are ways to reduce how much you spend.
+Uniforms and stationery can be big up-front costs.
+But there are ways to reduce how much you spend.

 Spread the costs

 Only buy uniform items that your child needs for the first term.
 Put off buying extra sets or warmer clothes until the season changes.

 Find out when your child needs different books and stationery supplies.
 Don't buy all of the stationery items at once.
 Wait until your child needs them, which may be later in the year.

 Most school uniform shops or parent associations sell second-hand uniforms at reduced prices.

 For books and calculators, check second-hand bookshops, noticeboards or online marketplaces.
 Or ask parents with older kids if they have any used items.

 At most schools, you don't need to upgrade your child's laptop or tablet every year.
 Look for second-hand or refurbished models.
 Find out if you can buy computers through the school at a discount.